AdobeDocs/workfront.pt-BR/help/quicksilver/resource-mgmt/workload-balancer/locate-workload-balancer.md

    * Assign work to any user that might not be on the project.

    * View additional work that users are assigned to on other projects.
-   * Adjust user allocations to work items.-->
+   * Adjust user allocations to work items.
+   -->